mark-hahn/emStructObj/README.md

 Status
 ------
 This is a work in progress.
 There are no real docs yet.
 Also the code in this repo is unfinished and will not work.
-It should be ready to use by Mar 5, 2014.
+It should be alpha quality by Mar 5, 2014.

 Features
 --------

+0. It is 100% javascript and no C code is needed.

 1. Create js objects with keys matching the struct member names.